bids-standard/bids-specification/src/schema/README.md

     Specifically, each datatype's YAML file contains a list of dictionaries.
     Each dictionary contains a list of suffixes, entities, and file extensions which may constitute a valid BIDS filename.

+-   `sidecars/*.yaml`: Files in the `sidecars` directory contain information about valid JSON sidecar entries for files within a datatype.

+-   `checks/*.yaml`: Files in the `checks` directory contain assertions on data, organized broadly by datatype, but not constrained.

 -   `entities.yaml`: This file simply defines the order in which entities, when present, MUST appear in filenames.

 -   `top_level_files.yaml`: Requirement levels and valid file extensions of top-level files.